How to Apply and Admissions Process

 How do I apply?

-You will receive written notification of the application outcome by early February 2016.
+You will receive written notification of the application outcome by early February 2017.
 You will need to decide which unit(s) you would like to enrol in.
-Generally you will only be permitted to study one unit per semester.
-You will need to consult the section on units offered in 2016 in order to complete the application form.
+Please consult the section on units offered in 2017 in order to complete the application form.

 If the unit is not available, we will contact all applicants and discuss alternative units or the option of withdrawal.